public-law/oregon-law-parser/README.md

 # An intermediate step to improve flexibility

-This decouples the data import process: instead of writing more Ruby code for my Rails app, this JSON is a go-between format.
-This way I can experiment with other languages.
+This decouples the data import process: instead of writing more Ruby code for my Rails app, the JSON data is a go-between format.
+In this way I can, e.g. use with other languages like Haskell when appropriate.